MicroEJ/Example-Eclasspath/README.md

  * Follow the [How-To convert a standalone app into a sandboxed app](https://github.com/MicroEJ/How-To/tree/master/StandaloneToSandboxed) guide.

 # Details

 ## logging

 **Available Examples**:

-* [com.microej.example.eclasspath.logging](com.microej.example.eclasspath.logging) : Writes in the logger.
+* [com.microej.examples.eclasspath.logging](com.microej.examples.eclasspath.logging) : Writes in the logger.
+* [com.microej.examples.eclasspath.formatter](com.microej.examples.eclasspath.formatter) :  Prints some messages using the formatter.

+---
+_Markdown_
+_Copyright 2019 MicroEJ Corp.
+All rights reserved._
+_For demonstration purpose only._
+_MicroEJ Corp.
+PROPRIETARY.
+Use is subject to license terms._